 The Company has incurred losses and negative cash flows from operations since its inception.
-As of September 30, 2017, the Company had an accumulated deficit of \$276.5 million.
-From its inception through September 30, 2017, the Company received net proceeds of \$333.3 million from the sales of redeemable convertible preferred stock, the issuance of convertible promissory notes, the proceeds from its initial public offering ("IPO") in June 2014 and its follow-on offering in January 2015.
+As of March 31, 2018, the Company had an accumulated deficit of \$305.5 million.
+From its inception through March 31, 2018, the Company received net proceeds of \$333.3 million from the sales of redeemable convertible preferred stock, the issuance of convertible promissory notes, the proceeds from its initial public offering ("IPO") in June 2014 and its follow-on offering in January 2015.
+As disclosed in Note 5 to the condensed consolidated financial statements, the Company has a term loan with an aggregate principal balance of \$20.0 million as of March 31, 2018.
+The loan agreement requires that the Company maintain certain minimum liquidity at all times, which as of March 31, 2018, was approximately \$21.0 million.
+If the minimum liquidity covenant is not met, the Company may be required to repay the loans prior to scheduled maturity dates.
 Until such time, if ever, as the Company can generate substantial product revenue, the Company expects to finance its cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other sources of funding.

-If the Company is unable to raise additional funds through equity, debt financings or licensing arrangements when needed, the Company may be required to delay, limit, reduce or terminate product development or future commercialization efforts or grant rights to develop and market products or product candidates that the Company would otherwise prefer to develop and market itself.
-Based on its current operating plans, the Company believes its cash, cash equivalents and marketable securities of \$93.2 million as of September 30, 2017 will be sufficient to fund its anticipated level of operations and capital expenditures for a period of at least one year from the issuance date of this Quarterly Report.
+Based on its current operating plans, the Company believes its cash, cash equivalents and marketable securities of \$89.1 million as of March 31, 2018 will be sufficient to fund its anticipated level of operations, capital expenditures and satisfy debt repayments for a period of at least one year from the issuance date of this Quarterly Report.
+If the Company is unable to raise additional funds through equity or debt financings, the Company may be required to delay, limit, reduce or terminate product development or future commercialization efforts or grant rights to develop and market products or product candidates that the Company would otherwise prefer to develop and market itself.